-Swift Trail Scenic Drive is a 72 mile moderately trafficked out and back trail located near Safford, AZ that features a great forest setting and is good for all skill levels.
+Swift Trail Scenic Drive is a 69.2 mile moderately trafficked out and back trail located near Safford, AZ that features a great forest setting and is rated as difficult.
 The trail is primarily used for hiking, camping, and scenic driving and is accessible from April until November.

 The drive up Mt.
 Graham is absolutely stunning with a twist of terrifying.
 Some sharp turns and drop offs with no guard rail.
 But it is worth it when you get to the top, you can see the valleys below.